 Rolling Stock and Locomotives

-The British built their empire not on the power of gunpowder, but on the power of steam.
-Rolling stock was mostly wooden and later with more metal incorporated into them.
-There was no standardized uniform designs as we see today and each railway company designed and made carriages the way they wanted as any woodworking shop of enough stature could build railway carriages as per order.
-Locomotives were entirely steam.
-Great imposing wheezing hissing and chugging machines belching steam and smoke, the Boeing 787 Dreamliners or Airbus A380s of the day.
-People would gape at them and worship them awe-inspired.
-They were the definition of power, something most people could not understand those days.
+Rolling stock was mostly wooden at first and later had more metal incorporated into them.
+There was no standardized uniform design as we see today and each railway company designed and made carriages the way they wanted as any woodworking shop of enough stature could build railway carriages as per order.
+Locomotives were entirely steam, those great imposing wheezing, hissing and chugging machines belching steam and smoke were the Boeing 787 Dreamliners or Airbus A380s of the day.
+People would gape at them and worship them awe-inspired as the definition of power, something they could not understand those days.
 The locomotives were mostly built by the Vulcan foundry and other British factories and shipped to India.
 I could not find a decent compilation of all locomotives used during those times.
 During WW 2, most of the better locomotives were shipped out of India, leaving the country with the worst of the lot by independence.
-There were some diesel engines and 5 electric locos doing duty on the 383 km Mumbai – Pune route which was electrified way back in 1930.
+There were a couple of diesel engines and 5 electric locos doing duty on the 383 km Mumbai – Pune route which was electrified way back in 1930.
 Another bewildering aspect was the near-total absence of shunting locomotives in India after WW2, so much so that elephants and even people were used to push wagons and carriages to shunt them!
 Such was the “great legacy” that the British left us.
 Our outdated locomotives had limited hauling power, and trains could have maximum 10 or so coaches.
 As they could not cut down on the number of high-class coaches, they cut down on the number of Third and Fourth class coaches, and guess who suffered?

 However, the running rules of the Railways of those days had a profound impact on how Railways were run in independent India.
 The real legacy of the British-Raj era railways lies therein.
 We still have Railways divided on the class of reserved and unreserved.
 We also have operating rules directly inherited from the British and our trains run on those rules whose basics were laid down by the British.
 Those were the days when the Railways defined the World and as the British ruled the World with India as their largest colony, the railways of India was ground Zero for all the movers and shakers of the World.
 But all was not so rosy.
 The British might have done a good job of running the Railways pre-1930, but no one ever bothered to know how the non-British survived the railways.
 India and its real inhabitants were always left undocumented in the frenzy about the Romance of the British Railways by the Indian and the British elite alike.
 More about that in the next part.